ironArray/Caterva2/README.md

 A Caterva2 deployment includes:

 - One **broker** service to enable the communication between publishers and subscribers.
 - Several **publishers**, each one providing subscribers with access to one root and the datasets that it contains.
+The root may be a native Caterva2 directory with Blosc2 and plain files, or an HDF5 file (support for other formats may be added).
 - Several **subscribers**, each one tracking changes in multiple roots and datasets from publishers, and caching them locally for efficient reuse.
 - Several **clients**, each one asking a subscriber to track roots and datasets, and provide access to their data and metadata.